UDP

 Specify the key where the source address will be injected.

-In order to receive JSON messages over UDP, you can run the plugin from the command line or through the configuration file:
+To receive JSON messages over UDP, you can run the plugin from the command line or through the configuration file.

 From the command line you can let Fluent Bit listen for JSON messages with the following options:

-By default the service will listen an all interfaces (0.0.0.0) through UDP port 5170, optionally you can change this directly, e.g:
+By default, the service listens on all interfaces (0.0.0.0) using UDP port 5170.
+Optionally. you can change this directly.

 Testing

-Once Fluent Bit is running, you can send some messages using the netcat:
+When Fluent Bit is running, you can send some messages using netcat:

 [0] udp.0: [[1689912069.078189000, {}], {"key 1"=>123456789, "key 2"=>"abcdefg"}]